tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 Add user parameters for all events.
 The parameters will be added in the user object in the payload.

 They are:
-- write in Google Cloud Firestore every time they change --overrides latest update
+- wrote in Google Cloud Firestore every time they change --overrides latest update
-- read and sent to BigQuery with the current parameter status --overrides every update
+- readed and sent to BigQuery with the current parameter status --overrides every update

 Please note: if a parameter has the same name as another, it can override or be overridden depending on where it was set.

 This is the hierarchy of event parameter importance:

 [Server side parameters](https://github.com/tommasomoretti/nameless-analytics-server-client-tracker-tag/#user-parameters) overrides [User parameters](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/#user-parameters)

 #### Override user ID parameter
-Lorem ipsum
+Override User ID parameters in user_id field.

+This parameter can overrides [users ID](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#add-user-id) added in Nameless Analytics Client-Side configuration variable.

 #### Add/override user level parameters
-Lorem ipsum
+Add user level parameters in user_data object in the payload.
+Values accepted: strings, integers, float and json.

+These parameter can overrides [user parameters]([url](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#add-user-level-parameters)) added in Nameless Analytics Server-side client tag.

 #### Remove user level parameters
-Lorem ipsum
+Remove user level parameters in user_data object in the payload.

 ## Session data
 ### Session parameters
 Add session parameters for all events.
-The parameters will be added in the session object in the payload.
+The parameters will be added in the session_data object in the payload.

 They are:
-- write in Google Cloud Firestore every time they change --overrides latest update
+- wrote in Google Cloud Firestore every time they change --overrides latest update
-- read and sent to BigQuery with the current parameter status --overrides every update
+- readed and sent to BigQuery with the current parameter status --overrides every update

 Please note: if a parameter has the same name as another, it can override or be overridden depending on where it was set.